Centerpoint-Gaming/timenite/README.md

 # Timenite

-Timenite is a simple open-source website that shows a countdown for the Upcoming Fortnite Seasons, Item Shop Resets and Weekly Free Games on the Epic Games Store and maybe even more in the future.
+Timenite is a simple open-source website that shows a countdown for the Upcoming Fortnite Seasons and daily Item Shop resets.

 Timenite shows countdowns for the following: